Aquifer Thermal Energy Storage can store heat between seasons

 A large building with a high heat demand might require a large number of boreholes to have sufficient capacity to exchange heat with a large volume of ground if ground source energy is to be used.

-An alternative is to use "open loop" Water Source Heat Pumps to heat buildings in winter (and to cool buildings in summer).
+An alternative is to use an "open loop" Groundwater Heat Pump to heat buildings in winter (and to cool buildings in summer).
 In locations where water is easily accessible it can be advantageous to use open water as a "heat source" (and save the cost of drilling many boreholes into the ground).
 The heat pump will have access to a relatively constant water temperature so the performance will not fall significantly as large amounts of heat are extracted if the water source is large.
 However, where the water source is large there is no opportunity to use that water as a controlled thermal energy store.

 If the heat exchange is with an underground aquifer of limited size then extracting heat in winter will lower the temperature of the water in the aquifer.
 The benefit comes in the summer when cooling is required and this can be performed more efficiently if the water temperature is lower at the start of the cooling season.